openkruise/openkruise.io/docs/introduction.md

 Welcome to OpenKruise!

-OpenKruise is an extended component suite for Kubernetes, which mainly focuses on application automations, such as *deployment, upgrade, ops and avalibility protection*.
+OpenKruise is an extended component suite for Kubernetes, which mainly focuses on application automations, such as *deployment, upgrade, ops and availability protection*.

 Mostly features provided by OpenKruise are built primarily based on CRD extensions.
 They can work in pure Kubernetes clusters without any other dependences.